Holocaust survivor Inge Deutschkron dies at 99 in Berlin

 “I could no longer rejoice,” Deutschkron wrote in her autobiography.
 “We cried for days.”

-After the war, Deutschkron first moved to London and later to Tel Aviv where she worked for daily newspaper Maariv.
-She returned to Berlin in 2001 where she lived until her death.
+After the war, Deutschkron first moved to London and later to Tel Aviv where she worked for daily newspaper Maariv. returned to Berlin in 2001 where she lived until her death.

 No details on funeral arrangements or survivors were immediately available.